The Causes & Cures of Yellow Leaves on Tomato Plants

 Bacterial wilt, aka Ralstonia solanacearum, is a soil-borne bacterium common in moist, humid, sandy soils.
 It moves quickly up from the roots to the stem.
 Remove and burn the affected plant so the bacteria doesn't spread.

 Verticillium wilt from Verticilliurn alboatrum, a soil-borne fungus that lives in many cool Northeast gardens.
 It starts as yellow patches on the low leaves and progresses to brown spots and curled, dead leaves.
-The plant can't be saved, but the soil can be treated to prevent problems in the future.
+The best way to make sure that the plant is affected by Verticillium wilt is to chop off the branch that shows these symptoms and look for dark coloured rings.
+Unfortunately, the plant can't be saved, but the soil can be treated to prevent problems in the future.

 - Pests.
 Pests can be controlled using predators or other natural methods.
 Pests are not always obvious—you may need to look closely at the stem or turn over the leaves and search to find them.
 I've seen white insects (mealybugs) and aphids.
 Soapy spray gets rid of mealybugs and ladybugs feast on aphids.
 You may want to search for natural ways to get rid of mealybugs if you're going the organic route.